CVI-SZU/CCAM/README.md

 ## For WSOL task

-please refer to the director of './WSOL'
+please refer to the directory of './WSOL'

 ```
 cd WSOL